Three reflections regarding the re-decentralization of the web

 “But is it decentralized?”
 The phrase gets thrown around a lot among technology communities.
 Perhaps too much.
 It often feels like decentralization is a heavenly sent commandment.

 The pursuit of decentralization is often stated as an end in itself, and not as the means to achieve other goals.
-The failure to express these goals undermines the movement’s capacity to find allies beyond the tech sector.
-Sectors that, by the way, would in many cases benefit from more decentralized designs, and could play a key role in expanding the movement.
+The failure to express these goals not only hinders the debate around design choices, but also undermines the movement’s capacity to find allies beyond the tech sector.
+Sectors that, by the way, would in many cases benefit from more decentralized systems, and could play a key role in demanding regulatory changes that would make decentralized systems more attractive economically, more feasible technically, and more widely available.

 2. When centralized systems fail, they fail BIG.
 Especially when we’re talking about critical systems, decentralization is worth the time and investment.

 System administrators typically argue centralization offers security.
 Yet compromising many small parts of a decentralized system may be more difficult than creating one big failure in a centralized system.
 Massive data breaches and lengthy system crashes are becoming normal.
 Malicious attacks and buggy code are not themselves new.
-But the unprecedented scale of its impact is new, and much of it is because the web is concentrating a large mass of users among a very small handful of technological products and services.
+But the unprecedented scale of its impact is new, and much of it is because the web is concentrating a large mass of users among a handful of tech platforms.

 3. The design of governance structures is all too often delayed for too long.

 Decentralized systems tend to slide towards the centralization of power when they lack a robust governance structure.
-To many, the idea of setting up a governance body in a decentralized system is an oxymoron.
-There is often the expectation that the benevolent core coders have created a script that deals with all possible contingencies.
+To many people, the idea of establishing a governance body for a decentralized system is an oxymoron.
+There is often the expectation that the benevolent group of core coders have created a script that will deal with all the possible contingencies.

-Yet, as the repeated forking of Bitcoin suggests, not every contingency can be predicted, not all of the potential problems fit in libraries of code, and not all parties with a stake necessarily have representation within this group of coders.
-This undermines trust and the possibility for the movement to grow sustainably beyond the tech-savvy sector.
+Yet, as the repeated forking of Bitcoin suggests, not every contingency can be predicted, not all of the potential problems fit in libraries of code, and not all parties with an interest at stake necessarily have representation within this group of coders.
+This undermines trust and the movement’s capacity to grow beyond the tech-savvy sector, and become more sustainable.

 Many projects and startups tend to leave governance questions underdeveloped and hope to get at it later on.
-The problem is that later on might be too late.
-Especially in cases in which a decentralized system is built as a way to address the fear that power concentration could lead to abuses.
-The incentives for the powerful to abuse their role will increase as more value is created.
+The problem is that later on might just be too late!
 Identifying the layers or areas where there is potential for dangerous concentration might help sketch the types of rules are needed and an appropriate governance mechanism to keep power distributed and/or in check.
+This is a particularly relevant conversation within communities that see decentralized design as a means to address the fear that power concentration could lead to abuses: The incentives for the powerful to abuse their role will only increase as more value is created.
+The earlier the governance questions are settled, the more likely it can be designed to operate in the interests of the community at large.

 Based on our past discussions and these takeaways, in the 2019–2020 academic year, Juan Ortiz Freuler and Gili Vidan will be organizing a reading and discussion group on the concept of “decentralization as critique.”
 What kinds of existing power structures or design principles are being challenged when we call for more decentralization?
 How does decentralization offer an alternative?
 These are some of the types of conceptual questions the group will explore, as well as some hands on issues, such as: What methods and sources should we use to map the degree to which the web has been centralized?
 What are the relevant layers?